 While a 20 spread may not sound like significant variance, this is actually a massive valley concerning human-perceivable sound.
 A person with excellent hearing can only hear as low as 20.
-And we max out at around 130-140 where it’s painful.
-Instant and permanent hearing loss take place.
+And we max out at around 130-140, where it’s painful.
+Instant and permanent hearing loss takes place.

 In fact, for every 10 decibels that a voice goes up, a human hears the sound as twice as loud.